Nea88/Duplo/README.md

 #Duplo

 ##Client-side script for creates and deploying projects in dokku.
-*now working only with wordpress
+*now working only with wordpress && docpad

 Install:
 windows: